( ⇪ Magic )

 - Item Creation

-In a nutshell: Videogame-like MP where spellcasting is intrinsically linked to your vitality and stamina.
+In a nutshell: Spell Points are videogame-like MP where spellcasting is intrinsically linked to your vitality and stamina.

 |Table: Core Class Spell Points Per Day|